Verteego/vds-doc/notebooks.rst

 **Technology**

-The integrated notebooks run with `Jupyter <https://jupyter.readthedocs.io/en/latest/index.html>`_
+The integrated notebooks run on `Jupyter <https://jupyter.readthedocs.io/en/latest/index.html>`_.

 **Install additional kernels**

-If you need kernels that are not preinstalled with your package of Verteego please follow the specifc installation instructions.
+If you need kernels that are not pre-installed with your package of Verteego you can find more of them here:

 `List of community supported kernels <https://github.com/ipython/ipython/wiki/IPython-kernels-for-other-languages>`_